Hutisko-Solanec: Etymology

 The name of Hutisko refers to glassworks (hutě), which was founded here in the early 17th century.
 The settlement of Solanec was named after the nearby Soláň Hill.

 Geography

 Hutisko-Solanec is located about 18 km northeast of Vsetín and 44 km northeast of Zlín.
 The northern part of the municipality with Hutisko lies in the Rožnov Furrow valley and the southern part with Solanec pod Soláněm lies in the Moravian-Silesian Beskids.
-The southern municipal border leads over the peaks of several high mountains, including Tanečnice at 912 m, Leští at 899 m, and Soláň at 861 m.
+The southern municipal border leads over the peaks of several high mountains, including Tanečnice at 912 m above sea level, Leští at 899 m, and Soláň at 861 m.
 The entire municipality lies in the Beskydy Protected Landscape Area.

 History

 The settlement of Hutisko was founded by Baltazar of Zierotin in 1656.
-The settlement of Solanec became a municipality in 1657, Hutisko in 1666.
+The settlement of Solanec became a municipality in 1657 and Hutisko in 1666.
 Hutisko and Solanec pod Soláněm were merged into one municipality in 1960.

 Transport

 There are no railways or major roads passing through the municipality.